KDAB/KDDockWidgets/README.md

 Features
 ========
-- Provide advanced docking that QDockWidgets doesn't support:
+- Provide advanced docking that QDockWidgets doesn't support
   - Nesting dock widgets in a floating window and docking that group back to main window
   - Docking to any main window, not only to the parent main window
   - Docking to center of main window, or simply removing the concept of "central widget"